Celscius/upload-file-to-google-drive/README.md

-# uploading file to googledrive using html, googlesppcript and googlesheet
+# uploading file to googledrive using html, googles appcript and googlesheet

 simple sample script for uploading a file using the file input tag of HTML to google drive and save the record on googlesheet.